-Since its inception in 2006, Tim has been a guide each year on the Christmas Island Bird’n’Nature Week, during which he explores the island’s ecology.
+From 2006 to 2016, Tim was a guide each spring on the Christmas Island Bird’n’Nature Week, during which he explored the island’s ecology.
+From 2017 to 2019 he was a tour leader in Borneo instead, with British company Naturetrek.

 Tim has appeared on many television and radio programs, including a TV New Zealand episode named ‘Feral Future’ after his 5th book.
-The book also provided the focus for an episode of Australia Talks Back, the Radio National program.
 Tim was the voice of radio advertisements aired when Brisbane City Council introduced vegetation protection in the 1990s.

 Some of Tim’s consultancy projects include a strong public liaison element, including addressing public meetings and meetings of landholders.